Know the Signs of Lymphoma

 - Itchy skin

-No matter what, it’s important to communicate anything unusual happening to your body with your doctor.
-Even if there’s nothing to worry about, it’s good to rule out the possibility of more serious issues.
+Always address anything unusual happening to your body with your doctor.
+Even if it seems like there’s nothing to worry about, it’s good to rule out the possibility of a more serious issue.